isomerpages/cris-corp/_our-programmes/Cardiovascular Disease National Collaborative Enterprise (CADENCE).md

 CADENCE will establish four national joint platforms focused on data science, clinical trials, and artificial intelligence/digital health, together with a business intelligence and development unit to attract industry collaborations/external investments.

 CADENCE is now in the first stage of implementation, focused on establishing operational capabilities of the four joint platforms.

+For more information, please visit the [CADENCE website](https://cadence-cvd.sg).